Number: Complex numbers

 in the case when both a and b are negative even bedeviled Euler.
 This difficulty eventually led him to the convention of using the special symbol i in place of $\sqrt{-1}$ to guard against this mistake.

 The 18th century saw the work of Abraham de Moivre and Leonhard Euler.
 De Moivre's formula (1730) states:

 while Euler's formula of complex analysis (1748) gave us:

+A special case of this formula yields Euler's identity:

+showing a profound connection between the most fundamental numbers in mathematics.

 The existence of complex numbers was not completely accepted until Caspar Wessel described the geometrical interpretation in 1799.
 Carl Friedrich Gauss rediscovered and popularized it several years later, and as a result the theory of complex numbers received a notable expansion.
-The idea of the graphic representation of complex numbers had appeared, however, as early as 1685, in Wallis's De algebra tractatus.
+However, the idea of the graphic representation of complex numbers had appeared as early as 1685, in Wallis's De algebra tractatus.

 In the same year, Gauss provided the first generally accepted proof of the fundamental theorem of algebra, showing that every polynomial over the complex numbers has a full set of solutions in that realm.
 Gauss studied complex numbers of the form a + bi, where a and b are integers (now called Gaussian integers) or rational numbers.
 His student, Gotthold Eisenstein, studied the type a + bω, where ω is a complex root of x^{3} − 1 = 0 (now called Eisenstein integers).
 Other such classes (called cyclotomic fields) of complex numbers derive from the roots of unity x^{k} − 1 = 0 for higher values of k.
 This generalization is largely due to Ernst Kummer, who also invented ideal numbers, which were expressed as geometrical entities by Felix Klein in 1893.

 In 1850 Victor Alexandre Puiseux took the key step of distinguishing between poles and branch points, and introduced the concept of essential singular points.
 This eventually led to the concept of the extended complex plane.